-When we start any hydraulic calculation for a water based fire protection systems such as fire sprinklers, water mist, hose reel and deluge systems the k-factor formula is one formula which all fire protection engineers must know and understand.
-It allows us to calculate the discharge flow from any type of nozzle (fire sprinkler, water mist or a deluge nozzle) for which we have a k-factor.
-We can also calculate the k-factor for any nozzle if we have not been given one, however you must check with the manufacture that this is acceptable.
+When we start any hydraulic calculation for a water based fire protection systems such as a fire sprinklers, water mist systems the k-factor formula is the first which we will need to use and as it is so fundamental all fire protection engineers must have a good understand of how it works.
+In its most common form the formula allows us to calculate the discharge flow from a of nozzle (fire sprinkler, water mist or a deluge nozzle) if we are given the head pressure and k-factor, we can also calculate the k-factor or the pressure required with this formula.

-The discharge from a sprinkler head or nozzle can be calculated from the formula bellow:
+The discharge from a sprinkler head or water mist nozzle can be calculated from the formula bellow:

 q = kp0.5